-As part of this week artists Ruth Ben-Tovim, Lucy Neal from the Town Anywhere team will facilitate the day-long immersive Town Anywhere community visioning process with a Throughtopia lens, enabling us to time travel together to 2035 to 'rehearse the future’ .
+As part of this week, artists Ruth Ben-Tovim, Lucy Neal from the Town Anywhere team will facilitate a new version of the internationally recognised Town Anywhere community visioning process with a “Throughtopian” lens, enabling us to time travel together to 2035 to 'rehearse the future’ .
 We will then come back to 2025 to learn from the experience as we spend time exploring potential approaches to involving broad and wide groups of people in imagination led alternative future scenarios.
 For videos and information about Town Anywhere see here.

 Practicalities

-There will be time to work (5-6 hours a day being a comfortable amount), except for on Friday, September 5 and Saturday, September 6..
+There will be time to work (5-6 hours a day being a comfortable amount), except for on the weekend of September 6-7.
 Most food will be vegan but you are welcome to supplement as you wish – there is a big tesco within walking distance.
 At Bidston Observatory most rooms are shared, though beds have their own curtain dividers.
 Unless you are affected by insomnia or a terrible snorer, you should assume you will be sharing a room with other residency participants.

 When: September 3-10.
 Please plan to attend the entirety of this gathering, unless you are a local coming for the Town Anywhere workshop day only.